lamek/dash_getting_started/README.md

         * When the user fetches a Wikipedia article, it's printed out in a sane way.

-Note -- First, use 'Dart' Summary to put something on the screen.
-Second, use JSON files Third, use HtTP
+Note to self -- First, use hardcoded Dart Summary object to put something on the screen.
+Second, use JSON files.
+Third, use HTTP.

 ### Flutter